shrine-maiden-heavy-industries/torii-hdl/docs/install.md

 ## Installing board definitions

+This section assumes you have already [installed Torii](#installation) to your system.

 Installing the [Torii Development Board](https://github.com/shrine-maiden-heavy-industries/torii-boards) definitions is much the same as installing Torii.

 ### Latest release